sashirestela/simple-openai/README.md

 ChatResponse chatResponse = futureChat.join();
 System.out.println(chatResponse.firstContent());
 ```

-### Calling the Chat Service with Functions
+#### Chat Completion Service with Functions
 This funcionality empowers the Chat Completion service to solve specific problems to our context.
-Let's see an example:
+In this example we are setting three functions and we are entering a prompt that will require to call one of them (the function Product).
+For setting functions we are using additional classes which implements the interface _Functional_.
+Those classes define a property by each function argument, annotating them to describe them and each class must override the _execute_ method with function's logic:
 ```java
 public void demoCallChatWithFunctions() {
     FunctionExecutor functionExecutor = new FunctionExecutor();